helloashishghimire/SARS-Project/README.md

-# SARS-Project
+# SmartAppointmentSystem
-In this project you can make smart appointment scheudling and rescheduling system.
+This is smart appointment scheduling and rescheduling system.